BANKING – SETTING UP A CHECKING ACCOUNT

 • Carry your identification card(s) with you at all times; banks require it before cashing checks and so do most stores.

 • Be cautious when using ATM’s.
-Use well lit ATM locations.
+Use well-lit ATM locations.

 • Also at ATM’s, keep alert when other people are around.
 Protect your personal ATM pin number from being seen as you enter it.